YihanWangAstro/SpaceHub/webpages/start.md

 @section prerequisite Prerequisite
 SpaceHub is written based on the morden-ish C++ standard @blabel{c++17}.
-To make the code compiled, the compiler on the target machine need to give full support on at least @blabel{c++17} or later.
+To make the code compiled, the compiler on the target machine need to give full support on at least @blabel{c++17}.
 The lowest compiler version for different OS is listed below.

 | Operating System | Compiler             | Lowest Version required | Version recommended    |
 | ---------------- | -------------------- | ----------------------- | ---------------------- |